What Is Fiduciary Duty for HOA Board Members?

 You must act with the care that an ordinarily prudent person would exercise in similar circumstances.

-The "business judgment rule" protects directors who act in good faith, with reasonable care, and in the association's best interests—even when decisions turn out badly.
+In many states, the "business judgment rule" generally creates a presumption in favor of directors who act in good faith, with reasonable care, and without conflicts—especially when decisions are documented.

 2. Duty of Loyalty